Larru650/Trip-Planner/README.md

 _based on Shawn Wildermuth's tutorial_

-This repo contains the completed app after following the Pluralsight course **Building a web app with ASP.NET Core, MV6, EF Core and Angular**.
+This app is based on the Pluralsight course **Building a web app with ASP.NET Core, MV6, EF Core and Angular**.

 Essentially, it touches all the necessary languages and frameworks to be able to develop a web application, both front and backend.